antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Can I change the TFM in a Source Generator?

 Source Generators are .NET Standard 2.0 components, and like any project you can change the TFM.
 However, they are only supported if you target .NET Standard 2.0 or .NET 5.
-Changing the TFM to a .NET Framework version is not guaranteed to work.
+Changing the TFM to a .NET Framework version is not guaranteed to work now or in the future.

 ### Will Source Generators come to Visual Basic or F#?